avaldebe/home-monitoring-grafana/README.md

 - `mosquitto`: Mosquitto Docker container configuration files
 - `mqtt-bridge`: Python script that receives MQTT data and persists those to InfluxDB
-- `mqtt-pypms`: Python script that reads a PMSx003 sensor and publishes sensor data to MQTT
+- `mqtt-pypms`: Python util that reads a PMSx003 sensor and publishes sensor data to MQTT

 ## Setup